vohrakunal/hashbuster/README.md

-# Hash Buster
+# Hash Buster v2.8.4
-A Hash Decoder
+A Hash Decoder in Python